itsSanalog/sanalog.net/sanastro/src/content/blog/code/server.md

 sortOrder: 1
 ---

-note: this is very outdated, and my setup has become relatively sophisticated since, but im still a noob at this stuff
+A log of how I first set up a small home server.
+This is very outdated, and my setup has become relatively sophisticated since, but I'm still a noob at this stuff.

 # Goals